-Ever since March, we have been buying more downloadable e-books and downloadable audio books for patrons of all ages – children, tweens, teens and adults.
-Using cloudLibrary, you can download a book to read or an audio book to listen to.
-The items in cloudLibrary are purchased separately from physical items, so the books available are different – and it continues to use the consortium’s contributions, not just those that we bought.
-That is why you need to select AspenCat Union Catalog when setting up cloudLibrary for use.
-Please email or phone us at 970-264-2209 if you need our help setting up this service on your device.
+We have a wide variety of downloadable e-books and audio books for all ages – children, tweens, teens and adults – in cloudLibrary.
+The items in cloudLibrary are purchased separately from physical items, so the books available are different – and it continues to use the consortium’s contributions as well as those that we bought.
+Select AspenCat Union Catalog when setting up cloudLibrary for use.
+Email or phone us at 970-264-2209 if you need our help setting up this service on your device.

 Many thanks to our anonymous donors for their materials donations.
 Please put your materials donations into the dropbox at the library – not at City Market, which is reserved for returns.

 Please consider a tax-deductible donation to the Ruby M. Sisson Memorial Library Foundation to support and enhance your library by raising funds for information resources, programs, services and facilities.
 Mail checks to P.O.
 Box 2045, Pagosa Springs, CO 81147 or call Cindi Galabota at 970-264-2209.